12B: Marketing and release

 12B received pre-release publicity because it brought together Simran and Jyothika, two of the Tamil film industry's leading actresses of the period.
 The film's trailer, which was edited by Deepak Bhojraj, was the fasted edited trailer in Tamil cinema at the time featured the names of the film's technicians coming and going like the sound of a bus horn.

 The film performed modestly at the box office with average collections reported.
 Producer Vikram Singh revealed that he lost money producing the film although he felt it was worth it due to the film's unique script.
 Jeeva later stating he felt the film had not been properly promoted and could have done better business if it had been.

 The appearance of Sunil Shetty in a prominent role led the filmmakers to dub the film in Hindi as Do Raaste 12B in 2005.
-A Telugu dubbed version was released after being planned in October 2005.
+A Telugu dubbed version was released in October 2005.
 The Hindi dubbed version was released in Germany in 2007 under the title Buslinie 12B – Was wäre wenn? with Shetty falsely promoted as the lead actor.